isovector/reasonablypolymorphic.com/site/posts/2021-10-16-proving-equivalence.markdown

 arguments to `prepropEquivalent`, and they are the two interpreters you'd like to test.

 This type is crazy, and it will be beneficial to understand it.
-There four five type variables, three of which are effect rows.
+There are four type variables, three of which are effect rows.
 We can distinguish between them:

 - `effs`: The effect(s) you're interested in testing.
 In our case, our